-This Phantom UAVs are ideal to explain drone technology because it has everything in one package.
-It includes the UAV, gimbal and camera and uses some of the top drone technology on the market today.
+This Phantom UAVs are ideal to explain drone technology because they have everything in one package.
+It includes the UAV, gimbal and camera.
+They also have some of the top drone technology on the market today.

 How Drones Work

 A typical unmanned aircraft is made of light composite materials to reduce weight and increase maneuverability.
 This composite material strength allows military drones to cruise at extremely high altitudes.

-What Is A Drone – UAV Technology
+What Is A Drone And UAV Technology

 Radar Positioning & Return Home